Who are you?

 Opportunities come from a variety of sources, VC’s, networks such as BANSEA, direct approaches to SMS, friends, family…etc. It really is true to say that there is ‘Opportunity around every corner’.
 Picking the right ones to spend further time (and money) on is the secret and ultimate key to success.

 What is the main challenge in this activity?

 Time!
 With so many opportunities presented on an almost daily basis, finding time to review plans in the detail they deserve is tough and one of the main challenges faced by every individual investor today.
 I am sure that both I and many other investors have missed golden opportunities by not spotting the initial pot of gold, often this hidden deep within a strategy and not even known by the founders themselves in the initial stages.
 Institutional investors face the same challenges but have more resources to allocate, even then golden opportunities slip through the nets on a daily basis.

 Tell us your memorable experience or success story.

 Mattresses!
 We are so focussed on technology investments in this day and age that we often forget the more simple things in life.
-I was lucky enough to invest in the early stage of a mattress company in Europe who recently went through IPO, resulting in more than 25x return on my initial investment …. not a bad day at the office on that one!
+I was lucky enough to invest in the early stage of a mattress company in Europe who recently went through IPO, resulting in almost a three digit on my initial investment …. not a bad day at the office on that one!
 On the flip side, I was presented with an investment opportunity a few years back which I decided was not for me, the plans were loose and presented high risk at best, my gut instinct said go for it as I liked the CEO and thought the concept was solid, but my head stopped me moving forward due to the weakness of the paperwork.
-That particularly company recently sold for an amazing multiple, I would have made in the region of 100x my initial investment …. you really just can never tell!!
+That particularly company recently sold for an amazing multiple, I would have made back several hundreds of times my initial investment …. you really just can never tell!!
 The moral, spread your risk, diversify and always go with your gut instinct, this often is far more reliable than business plans alone!